-There's a lot of important information on this page!
-While we recommend club student leaders and club presidents review the page in its entirety, you may wish to click on a quick link in the table below to quickly access information about one of these key topics:
+There's a lot of important information on this page to help current student organizations successfully hold meetings and host events, among other activities!
+While we recommend club student leaders and club presidents review the page in its entirety, you may wish to click on a quick link in the table below to quickly access information about one of the key topics pertaining to clubs.

 To be considered an official Moorpark College student organization and receive any associated benefits, clubs must: